datastaxdevs/workshop-streaming-game/README.md

 #### 1b.
 Create streaming

 Once registered and logged in, you will be able to create a streaming topic for use in this workshop.

-> Heads up!
-Astra lets you also create Databases in the cloud (based on Apache Cassandra); in this workshop we will not need to,
-> but keep that in mind.
-You can also effortlessly connect your streaming topics and an Astra DB instance to enrich your app!

 Now it's time to create a new Astra Streaming topic, that will convey all messages for this app.